 Facts about the Cherish Act

-It’s undeniable that reopening Massachusetts’ public schools and colleges safely this fall will cost significantly more than in pre-COVID times.
+It’s undeniable that for Massachusetts’ public schools and colleges to operate safely will cost significantly more than in pre-COVID times.
 But due to uncertainty about the state’s commitment to funding public education, school districts all across the state are making budget cuts and laying off educators, and our public colleges are slashing their already-bare-bones budgets.

 In the upcoming academic year, many students will need enhanced educational opportunities, technology, health and guidance services, and more.
 Students need social and emotional support, reliable access to healthy food and housing, and the time and space to focus on learning.